-Refrigerant enters the evaporator from the bottom inlet tube as low pressure liquid.
-As it passes through the core and toward the top, it starts absorbing heat.
-Warm air from the passenger’s compartment cools as it passes through the evaporator's fins and tubes.
+Refrigerant enters the evaporator from the bottom inlet tube as a low-pressure liquid.
+As it passes through the core and toward the top, it absorbs heat from the passenger's compartment.
+Warm air from the passenger compartment cools as it passes through the evaporator's fins and tubes.

 Refrigerant has a low boiling point, and as it absorbs heat from the cabin, it changes its state from a liquid to a vapor.
 This heat exchange causes the refrigerant to boil and expand.
 This expansion phase is why the outlet tube is larger than the inlet tube.